SciKit-Surgery/scikit-surgerytf/README.rst

 * Visualisation with TensorBoard.
 * The ability to be run repeatedly for hyper-parameter tuning via python scripting, not bash.
 * The ability to be callable from within a Jupyter Notebook, and thereby amenable to weekly writup's for supervisions.
-* One or more command line programs that are pip-installable, providing a subsequent user to train and test your algorithm.
+* One or more command line programs that are pip-installable, enabling a subsequent user to train and test your algorithm.
+* Visualisation for debugging purposes should be done in Jupyter notebooks, not in the same class as your algorithm

 Developing